 Exactly how do you change organizational culture?
-This is a good HBR article from June 2017 about attempt to change corporate culture from the bottom-up.
+This is a good HBR article from June 2017 about attempts to change corporate culture from the bottom-up.
 It’s a story about Dr. Reddy’s, a global pharmaceutical company based in India and led by G.V.
 Prasad.
 The authors are Bryan Walker from IDEO and Sarah A. Soule from Stanford Business School.

-Dr. Reddy’s process of culture change began with significant ground research to find out what their staff, providers and investors needed when dealing with customers.
+Dr. Reddy’s process of culture change began with significant ground research to find out what their staff, providers, and investors needed when dealing with customers.
 They brought their goals down to four simple words that brought it all together: good health can’t wait.
 Instead of selling the slogan through posters and speeches they chose to demonstrate their purpose through actions.
 The initiative named projects in packaging, sales, and internal data to advance the new vision.
 There were some immediate impacts.
 One scientist broke a number of company rules and produced a new product in 15 days, having prioritized new efforts to match the vision.

 The comparison to social movements is important, because movements start with an emotion rather than a call to action.
 Movements start small, “with a group of passionate enthusiasts who deliver modest wins.”
 Momentum builds through networks, penetrating power structures and leadership.